I offer both online counselling and face to face counselling at my practices in Winchester and Andover.

 For more about me, visit my 'About Me' page.

-My approach is holistic, meaning that I like to focus on you as a whole person: mind, body and soul.
-Together we might think about how your current concern is affecting you in these three areas and how that affects your view of yourself, or how your concern affects your relationships with those people in your life.
+Together we might think about how your current concern is affecting your view of yourself, or your relationships with people in your life.
 You might want to explore how experiences from your past influence the decisions and actions you take now, and together we can work on whether you'd like to change any of those automatic responses.
-My particular areas of interest are:

 Attachment related issues